The American Friends of Herculaneum

 promoting appreciation for herculaneum

-The American Friends of Herculaneum (the AFoH, est. New York 2006) are scholars, students, docents, and amateurs of all levels interested in the ancient culture, the volcanic catastrophe, and scientific rediscovery of Herculaneum.
-Formally incorporated in 2012 and directly affiliated with the UK Friends of Herculaneum Society (est. Oxford 2004), our common objectives are:
+The American Friends of Herculaneum (the AFoH, est. New York 2010) are scholars, students, docents, and amateurs of all levels interested in the ancient culture, the volcanic catastrophe, and scientific rediscovery of Herculaneum.
+Formally incorporated and directly affiliated with the UK Friends of Herculaneum Society (est. Oxford), our common objectives are:

 • to advance the education of the public concerning Herculaneum, a UNESCO World Heritage Site